logo

 11 Sep 2021

-A lot of strange-looking and unusual animals may be spotted in the rainforests in Madagascar.
-They may be little and grumbling in the leaves.
+A lot of strange-looking and unusual animals can be spotted in the rainforests of Madagascar.
+They may be small and rustling in the leaves.

 [ADVERTISEMENT]

 This particular unusual animal was spotted in the same rainforest in Madagascar.
-At first sight, it looks like a mixture of a hedgehog and a shrew.
+At first glance, it resembles a mixture of a hedgehog and a shrew.

 [ADVERTISEMENT]

-But its colors and stripes on the body were like those of a bumblebee.
-This bright color made it more visible.
+However, its colors and stripes on its body are reminiscent of those of a bumblebee.
+This bright coloration makes it more visible.

 These little creatures are called Lowland Streaked Tenrecs.
-They are extremely adorable and their body is covered with spikes like that of a hedgehog.
+They are extremely adorable, and their bodies are covered with spikes similar to those of a hedgehog.

-Their characteristics are very similar to a hedgehog also.
-In order for their protection, they curl themselves in the shape of a ball.
+Their characteristics are also very similar to those of a hedgehog.
+For protection, they curl themselves into the shape of a ball.

 It also releases its spines in case of danger.

-If it senses a predator, it arranges the spines in its neck and head in the form of a mohawk and attacks headfirst.
-It may release its quills if need be and they are quick to grow back also.
+If it senses a predator, it arranges the spines on its neck and head into a mohawk and attacks headfirst.
+It may release its quills if necessary, and they grow back quickly as well.

 It also releases its spines in case of danger.